Owaiskhan9654/Multi-Label-Classification-of-Pubmed-Articles/README.md

 > https://wandb.ai/owaiskhan9515/Multi%20Label%20Classification%20of%20PubMed%20Articles%20(Paper%20Night%20Presentation)

->
 > - To get the API key, create an account in the [website](https://wandb.ai/site) .
-> - Use secrets to use API Keys more securely
+> - Use secrets to use API Keys more securely inside Kaggle.

 <img src="https://raw.githubusercontent.com/Owaiskhan9654/Gene-Sequence-Primer-/main/BioAsq.JPG">

-For more information on the attributes visit [here](https://www.kaggle.com/datasets/owaiskhan9654/pubmed-multilabel-text-classification).
+For more information on the attributes visit the Kaggle Dataset Description [here](https://www.kaggle.com/datasets/owaiskhan9654/pubmed-multilabel-text-classification).

 #### In order to, get a full grasp of what steps should I be taking to utilizing this dataset.
-Let us have a look at the information in data.
+Have a Full look at the Dataset and information present in the Kaggle Notebook.

 ## <p style="background-color:#1a0a36;font-family:newtimeroman;color:#FFF9ED;font-size:150%;text-align:center;border-radius:10px 10px;"> References</p>